StanJulia/Stan.jl/README.md

 draw(p, ncol=4, filename="summaryplot", fmt=:svg)
 draw(p, ncol=4, filename="summaryplot", fmt=:pdf)
 ```
-Finally, e.g. on OSX, with e.g. Google's Chrome installed:
+On OSX, if e.g. JULIA_SVG_BROWSER="Google's Chrome.app" is exported as an environment variable, the .svg files can be displayed as follows:
 ```
 if length(JULIA_SVG_BROWSER) > 0
-  @osx ? for i in 1:4
+  @osx ? for i in 1:3
     isfile("summaryplot-$(i).svg") &&
       run(`open -a $(JULIA_SVG_BROWSER) "summaryplot-$(i).svg"`)
   end : println()